Jeremy Renner posts recovery update 10 months after accident

 In the months since, the “Mayor of Kingstown” actor has been working to regain his mobility, including using a cane for everyday walking.

-In an interview earlier this year with Diane Sawyer, Renner said he was looking forward to one day resuming doing on-screen stunts and said he “chose to survive,” joking that he couldn’t be killed that easily.
+In an interview earlier this year with Diane Sawyer, Renner said he was looking forward to one day performing on-screen stunts again, and said he “chose to survive,” joking that he couldn’t be killed that easily.

 “I’ve lost a lot of flesh and bone in this experience, but I’ve been refueled and refilled with love and titanium,” he said.